-Leaders have important role in transforming the organizational culture.
+Leaders have an important role in transforming organizational culture.
 They should analyze to current organizational culture and identify the elements where change is required.
 Change should be promoted by publicly establishing the desire for new behavior and rewarding and recognizing the right behaviors when they occur.
-This is of course over simplistic model for change, but it lays out the high level logic on it.
+This is of course over-simplistic model for change, but it lays out the high-level logic of it.

-After the top leadership has bought in to innovation, change management efforts are typically steered towards middle management.
-Mid-level management involvement has been identified as primary reason for success in large scale change and innovation efforts.
+After the top leadership has bought into innovation, change management efforts are typically steered towards middle management.
+Mid-level management involvement has been identified as the primary reason for success in large-scale change and innovation efforts.

-One easy way to foster innovation culture in the organization is by arranging regular innovation challenges.
+One easy way to foster an innovation culture in the organization is by arranging regular innovation challenges.
 Each challenge invites employees to submit their ideas to the topic of the challenge.
-Lately many organization spiced up innovation challenges with silicon valley type pitching sessions.
-In them top ideas are pitched to internal investors which allocate development funds to the best ones.
-Learn more about innovation challenges in our blog post Why innovation challenge design is important and how to do it?
+Lately, many organizations have spiced up innovation challenges with silicon valley type pitching sessions.
+In them, top ideas are pitched to internal investors which allocate development funds to the best ones.
+Learn more about innovation challenges in our blog post Innovation challenge - the complete guide.

-At personal level innovation motivation is assessed to vary based on person’s position in the organizational hierarchy (Source: Capgemini):
+At the personal level innovation motivation is assessed to vary based on a person’s position in the organizational hierarchy (Source: Capgemini):

 - senior executives were motivated primarily by accountability for realizing growth which is clearly an extrinsic motivator

-As more organizations are placing innovation to their priority list, it means that formal organization of innovation efforts has been consistent phenomena of last years.
+As more organizations are placing innovation on their priority list, it means that formal organization of innovation efforts has been a consistent phenomenon in the last years.
 As many organizations are taking their first steps in this space, it appears that there is plenty of room for improvement as well.
 According to Capgemini’s global survey only 30 % of respondents feel that they have an effective organizational structure for innovation.
 Reported primary challenges are

 - not having a formal organizational structure for innovation, 45 %

-- not having well-defined governance structure, 45 %
+- not having a well-defined governance structure, 45 %

 - lack of clear roles and responsibilities 40 %

-According to Boston Consulting Group there is growing trend towards a centralized approach to innovation.
-Two-thirds of most successful innovators in their study drove all their innovation by centralized innovations team, at least in its initial stages.
-In some cases the central organization conducts only the early stages and passes the framework for new product or service to business or regional units for development and launch.
+According to Boston Consulting Group there is a growing trend towards a centralized approach to innovation.
+Two-thirds of the most successful innovators in their study drove all their innovation by centralized innovations team, at least in its initial stages.
+In some cases, the central organization conducts only the early stages and passes the framework for new products or services to business or regional units for development and launch.

-However decentralized organization structure around innovation is still more dominant.
-According to PwC, in 72 % of companies individual product areas or services are responsible for their own innovations.
+However decentralized organizational structure around innovation is still more dominant.
+According to PwC, in 72 % of companies, individual product areas or services are responsible for their own innovations.
 As it is common to have multiple organizational approaches to innovation, 63 % of companies reported in the same study that they drive innovation also centralized across the entire organization.

 Tim Kastelle has developed The Innovation Matrix to help organization map their current innovation capability and support in developing it.
 The matrix has two dimensions

-- innovation commitment; it describes organization’s commitment to innovation which is demonstrated through innovations role in communication and values; it should be visible also in how much resources like time and money are devoted to innovation; generally it is measuring innovation inputs
+- innovation commitment; it describes the organization’s commitment to innovation which is demonstrated through innovations role in communication and values; it should be visible also in how much resources like time and money are devoted to innovation; generally, it is measuring innovation inputs

 - innovation competence; it describes organization ability to generate and execute ideas into innovations; it measures innovation outputs

 Some people feel that talking about innovation and process in the same sentence is dangerous.
-Primary reason for this opinion is that these people are afraid the process kills the creativity part of innovation.
-Some are also afraid that having an innovation process in place might keep people false sense of security.
+The primary reason for this opinion is that these people are afraid the process kills the creativity part of innovation.
+Some are also afraid that having an innovation process in place might keep people a false sense of security.
 Mostly because having a process does not guarantee innovation.
-These are all valid concerns, however most innovation practitioners believe that there is a strong link between formal innovation process and innovation success.
+These are all valid concerns, however, most innovation practitioners believe that there is a strong link between the formal innovation process and innovation success.

 There are certain innovation best practices for success in the innovation process:

-- Strong link between business and innovation strategy
+- A strong link between business and innovation strategy

 - Capturing customer insights directly from customers

-- Effective capturing of ideas; companies which rated themselves highly effective in idea generation had 30 % higher earnings as a percentage of revenue than their peers (Source: Strategy&)
+- Effective capturing of ideas; companies that rated themselves highly effective in idea generation had 30 % higher earnings as a percentage of revenue than their peers (Source: Strategy&)